How Does Ultrasonic Fuel Injector Cleaning Really Work?

 2- Using a Fuel Injector Cleaning Kit

+A fuel injector cleaner kit generally includes a canister, a hose, and a gauge to determine pressure.
 It also includes a cleaning agent made up of solvents and additives that needs to be run through the engine under high pressure.

 The common steps that you may need to follow are as follows: